icon-project/icon-service/docs/governance_score_api.md

 ## StepCostChanged

-Must trigger on any successful setStepCost transaction.
+Triggered on any successful setStepCost transaction.

 ```python
 @eventlog(indexed=1)